Ethan-Software-Developer/Python-File-Organizer/README.md

-Sure!
-Here’s a simplified README explaining the File Organizer:

 File Organizer
 Description
 The File Organizer is a Python script designed to automatically sort files in a specified directory into organized folders based on their file types.
 This helps keep your workspace tidy and makes it easier to find files quickly.